Washington and Lee University

-Washington and Lee was originally a small classical school.
-It was founded as the Augusta Academy (later renamed Liberty Hall Academy) by Scots-Irish Presbyterian pioneers, though the institution has never claimed any sectarian affiliation.
-In 1796, shortly before the end of his second term as U.S. president, George Washington endowed the struggling academy with a gift of stock, one of the largest gifts to an educational institution at that time.
-In gratitude, the school was renamed for Washington, the commander of the Continental Army in the American Revolutionary War, president at the 1787 Federal Constitutional Convention, and first President of the United States.
-In 1865, shortly after his April 9 surrender to Lt.
-Gen. Ulysses S. Grant, commander of the Union Armies, former Confederate States Army general-in-chief Robert E. Lee (1807–1870) served as president of the college for five years until his death in 1870, when the college was thereafter renamed the "Washington and Lee University."
-One of the oldest institutions of higher education in the American South, W&L is the second-oldest in the Commonwealth of Virginia (next to the College of William & Mary, founded in 1693).
+Washington and Lee's 325-acre campus sits at the edge of Lexington and abuts the campus of the Virginia Military Institute in the Shenandoah Valley region between the Blue Ridge Mountains and the Allegheny Mountains.
 The institution consists of three academic units: the college itself; the Williams School of Commerce, Economics, and Politics; and the School of Law.
 It hosts 24 intercollegiate varsity athletic teams which compete as part of the Old Dominion Athletic Conference of the National Collegiate Athletic Association (NCAA Division III).

 History

 The classical school from which Washington and Lee descended was established in 1749 by Scots-Irish Presbyterian pioneers and soon named Augusta Academy, about 20 mi north of its present location.
 In 1776, it was renamed Liberty Hall in a burst of revolutionary fervor.
 A number of prominent men from the area acted as its original trustees, including Andrew Lewis, Thomas Lewis, Sampson Mathews, Samuel McDowell, George Moffett, William Preston, and James Waddel.
 The academy moved to Lexington in 1780, when it was chartered as Liberty Hall Academy, and built its first facility near town in 1782.
 The academy granted its first bachelor's degree in 1785.

-Liberty Hall is said to have admitted its first African-American student when John Chavis, a free black, enrolled in 1795.
+Liberty Hall is said to have admitted its first African American student when John Chavis, a free Black, enrolled in 1795.
 Chavis accomplished much in his life including fighting in the American Revolution, studying at both Liberty Hall and the College of New Jersey (now Princeton University), becoming an ordained Presbyterian minister, and opening a school that instructed white and poor black students in North Carolina.
 He is believed to be the first black student to enroll in higher education in the United States, although he did not receive a degree.
-Washington and Lee enrolled its next African-American student in 1966 in the law school.
+Washington and Lee enrolled its next African American student in 1966 in the law school.